Nanoonga/chtml-masonry/README.md

 **Computed HTML** (CHTML) is a web development model in which the tags describing a complex layout are compiled in RAM, then passed to the browser's HTML interpreter to render in a single paint.

-This program provides a simple practical demonstration of the Computed HTML model, which eschews bloated and fragile externalities (MVC frameworks, templating engines, continuous integration, etc) in favor of lightning fast, readable, maintainable code suitable for mission critical applications.
+This program provides a simple practical demonstration of the Computed HTML model, which eschews bloated externalities (MVC frameworks, templating engines, continuous integration, etc) in favor of lightning fast, readable, maintainable code suitable for mission critical applications.

 ## Algorithm